chef/chef-web-docs/chef_master/source/server_security.rst

 SSL Encryption Between Chef Infra Server and External PostgreSQL
 ================================================================

-**New in Chef Server 13.1.13:**  Chef Server 13.1.13 introduces the capability to encrypt traffic between Chef Infra Server and an external PostgreSQL configuration over SSL.
+**New in Chef Server 13.1.13:**  Chef Server 13.1.13 introduces the capability to encrypt traffic between Chef Infra Server and an external PostgreSQL server over SSL.
 These instructions are not all-encompassing and assume familiarity with PostgreSQL administration, configuration, and troubleshooting.
 Consult the appropriate PostgreSQL documentation as necessary, e.g. https://www.postgresql.org/docs/9.6/ssl-tcp.html.

 To enable this encryption (typical scenario):